Girl Scouts of Southwest Indiana, Inc. | Who We Are | History of Girl Scouts

 Girl Scouts of the USA is part of the largest voluntary organization for girls in the world.
 It is a member of the World Association of Girl Guides and girl Scouts (WAGGGS), with 10 million girl and adult members in 145 countries.

-GSUSA has 2.6 million girl members in six program levels.
-There are more than 900,000 adult members (women and men), including volunteer leaders, consultants, board members, and staff specialists in such areas as child development, adult education, outdoor education, and administration.
+GSUSA has 2.7 million members--1.9 million girl members and 800,000 adult members.
+Adult members (women and men) include volunteer leaders, consultants, board members, and staff specialists in such areas as child development, adult education, outdoor education, and administration.
 Employed executives account for less than one (1) percent of total adult membership.

 There are more than 236,000 troops, including 18,000 members of USA Girl Scouts Overseas groups whose members come from United States military and civilian families living abroad in approximately 90 countries.